gesiscss/awesome-computational-social-science/README.md

 - [A 61-million-person experiment in social influence and political mobilization](https://doi.org/10.1038/nature11421) by Robert M. Bond et al. (2012)
 - [Manifesto of computational social science](https://doi.org/10.1140/epjst/e2012-01697-8) by R. Conte, N. Gilbert, G. Bonelli, C. Cioffi-Revilla, G. Deffuant, J. Kertesz, V. Loreto, S. Moat, J. -P. Nadal, A. Sanchez, A. Nowak, A. Flache, M. San Miguel & D. Helbing (2012)
 - [Digital Footprints: Opportunities and Challenges for Online Social Research](https://doi.org/10.1146/annurev-soc-071913-043145) by Scott A. Golder and Michael W. Macy (2014)
 - [Sociology in the Era of Big Data: The Ascent of Forensic Social Science](https://doi.org/10.1007/s12108-015-9291-8) by Daniel A. McFarland, Kevin Lewis & Amir Goldberg (2016)
+- [Installing computational social science: Facing the challenges of new information and communication technologies in social science](http://journals.sagepub.com/doi/10.1177/2059799115622763) by Raphael H. Heiberger & Jan R. Riebling (2016)
+- [Computational Social Science Methodology, Anyone?](https://doi.org/10.1027/1614-2241/a000127) by Joop J. Hox (2017)
 - [The empiricist’s challenge: Asking meaningful questions in political science in the age of big data](https://doi.org/10.1080/19331681.2017.1312187) by Andreas Jungherr and Yannis Theocharis (2017)
 - [Computational Social Science ≠ Computer Science + Social Data](https://dl.acm.org/doi/10.1145/3132698) by Hanna Wallach (2018)
 - [When Communication Meets Computation: Opportunities, Challenges, and Pitfalls in Computational Communication Science](https://doi.org/10.1080/19312458.2018.1458084) by Wouter van Atteveldt and Tai-Quan Peng (2018)